 wider range of roles and identity choices for women in this billion dollar industry.

 Hey you.
-Welcome to my Virtual home here on YetundeShorters.com where I get to share with you my life as a Lifestyle Entrepreneur, TwinMom and Wife.
+Welcome to my Virtual home here on YetundeShorters.com where I get to support your awesomeness with tools, tips, resources to thrive out here in these world streets.
+Plus, I get to share with you my life as a Lifestyle Entrepreneur, TwinMom and Wife.
 A snap shot of the good and challenging.
 I am on a journey to realize my highest self while sharing the experiences, in hopes that someone else can learn from them, without having to go through it.
-I look forward to connecting live or online
+I look forward to connecting live or online.